Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/ConfigError"

-Re-exports all named exports from the "effect/ConfigError" module as "ConfigError".
+Re-exports all named exports from the "effect/ConfigError" module as `ConfigError`.

 **Signature**